 How much do therapy sessions cost?

-Therapy sessions range from $120 to $150 (based on therapist years of experience) per 45-minute session.
+Therapy sessions cost $150 per 45-minute session.
 The initial intake appointment and consultation fee for all clinicians is $180 for a 60-minute session.

 Reduced fees can be discussed between you and your therapist depending on individual circumstances.

 Our Therapists are in-network with United Healthcare (Optum) insurance plans.
 Our providers are considered out-of-network for all other insurance companies.
 Your insurance company can be contacted to determine if you have out-of-network benefits that include mental health or behavioral health.
 We can provide detailed medical receipts to be submitted to the insurance company for out-of-network reimbursement upon request.

 If you are choosing to pay through insurance, you are forfeiting some confidentiality and privacy in treatment.
 An agent of your insurance company or other third-party payer may be given information about the type(s), cost(s), date(s), and providers of any services or treatments you receive.
 If paying through insurance, the insurance company now dictates certain aspects of your treatment and you and your therapist will lose certain freedoms in choosing the best route for treatment.
 In order to utilize insurance benefits, treatment must be medically necessary and a mental health diagnosis must be assigned that is entered into permanent record and submitted to the Medical Information Bureau.
 It will be your responsibility to verify benefits with your insurance company to ensure you are eligible to receive mental health benefits, as well as to obtain deductible, and co-pay information prior to your session.